ricwein/FileSystem/README.md

 All Storage-Types must extend the abstract base class `Filesystem\Storage`.

-> WARNING: since storage-objects are mutable and php automatically handles class-objects as references when passed into a function (constructor), it's highly recommended to use the `clone` keyword when storages are recycled between to FileSystem-Objects.
+> WARNING: since storage-objects are mutable and php automatically handles class-objects as references when passed into a function (constructor), it's highly recommended using the `clone` keyword when storages are recycled between to FileSystem-Objects.
 > DO NOT:

 ```php